 Eugénie (she/her) is a third-year undergraduate student in psychology at Université de Montréal.
 She has been a research assistant in the laboratory since Fall 2023.
 She holds a Bachelor's degree in Honors Literature and Creative Writing at Concordia University.
 She is interested in relationship and sexual satisfaction, as well as communication within couples, and her goal is to pursue graduate studies in psychology.

-Jeanne (she/her) is a second year undergraduate student in psychology at the Université de Montréal.
-She has been a research assistant for the Sexual Health Laboratory since winter 2024.
-Her research interests include psychopathology, intimacy and couple communication.
-Her goal is to pursue a doctorate in clinical psychology.
+Marek (he/him) is a third year student undergraduate student in psychology at the Université de Montréal.
+He has been a research assistant at the Sexual Health Laboratory since the summer of 2025.
+His interests lie in couples' dynamics, complex trauma as well as their intersection with gender and sexual identities.
+His goal is to pursue graduate studies combining research and intervention within clinical psychology.